1 officer, 2 jawans of Indian Army martyred at Galwan Valley

 On Saturday, Army Chief M M Naravane had said hat the military dialogue would hopefully resolve the issue.
 He also said that the disengagement of troops had begun in a phased manner.

-The Chinese Foreign Ministry, while reacting to the incident said,"we call upon India not to take unilateral actions or stir up trouble.
+The Chinese Foreign Ministry, while reacting to the incident said, "We call upon India not to take unilateral actions or stir up trouble."